Updated January 2021

 I’ve found that the perfect lunch idea is a Buddha bowl recipe because I’m able to get tons of nutrients midday, which allows me to power through the rest of my day.
 Plus, I can feel full afterwards.
 My recent craving for Greek flavors inspired this Greek Buddha bowl recipe, which is still packed with nutrients but has a bit more healthy fats thrown in.

 This is a sponsored post on behalf of SquattyPotty.
 All opinions are my own.

-A buddha bowl recipe usually starts with a leafy green base that then incorporates seasonal vegetables, a grain, a protein and some healthy fats.
-With our twist on the buddha bowl recipe to add in some Greek flavors there’s a bit more healthy fats, but it’s definitely still a recipe I can feel good about eating.
-Beside who can resist tzatziki?!
+A Buddha bowl usually starts with a leafy green base that then incorporates seasonal vegetables, a grain, a protein, and some healthy fats.
+With our twist on the Buddha bowl recipe to add in some Greek flavors, there’s a bit more healthy fats, but it’s definitely still a recipe I can feel good about eating.
+Besides, who can resist tzatziki?!
 I swear I would put it on just about anything.
 It’s that good!

-- Vegetables (roasted, cooked or raw) – zucchini, sweet potatoes, squash, eggplant, brussel sprouts, beets, carrots, peas, red cabbage and broccoli.
+- Vegetables (roasted, cooked or raw) – zucchini, sweet potatoes, squash, eggplant, red onions, brussels sprouts, beets, carrots, peas, red cabbage, and broccoli

 Buddha Bowl Recipe Tips